Create your own messages

 With Custom API the message creator simply associates their plug-in type with the Custom API to provide the main operation logic.

 If you do not intend for your message to be used by anyone else, you can mark it as a private message.
 This will indicate that you do not support others using the message you create, and it will not be included in definitions of available functions or actions exposed by the Web API $metadata service definition.
-Classes for calling these messages will not be generated using code generation tools.
+Classes for calling these messages will not be generated using code generation tools, but you will still be able to use it.

 |Create OData Function||No||Yes||The Dataverse Web API is an OData web service.
 OData provides for two types of operations: Actions & Functions.